cassproject/cass-align/README.md

  * Unbranded and open source - Carries no branding information, allowing you to use it easily and without concern.

 # Try it out
-cass-align is available for use in default installations as part of the Framework Viewer.
+cass-align is available for use in default installations as part of the Framework Explorer.

 # Integration
 Integrate the cass-align into your website by nesting it into an iframe on your website.